 Also, how late your formals end.

+Here is a sample timeline.
 Every wedding is unique, so let me know what you have planned for your wedding and I will assist with a personalized timeline for you.